-Substantial progress has been made within central Arizona in moving toward a sustainable water future, particularly in transitioning the urban demand from a primarily non-renewable groundwater-based supply to increasing dependence on the Colorado River and effluent.
+Substantial progress has been made within central Arizona in moving toward a sustainable water future, and with the new laws passed by the State Legislature, in rural Arizona as well.
 ADWR's long-term view of water management needs has served the State well.